dagster-io/dagster/RELEASING.md

 - You must have PyPI credentials available to twine (see below), and you must be permissioned as a maintainer on the projects.
-- You must be permissioned as a maintainer on ReadTheDocs.
 - You must export `SLACK_RELEASE_BOT_TOKEN` with an appropriate value.
 - You should also export `PYTHONDONTWRITEBYTECODE=1` to avoid writing any extraneous .pyc files.